rentpath/Motif/README.md

 Note
 -------
 This library was created because it is currently not possible to dynamically change themes in Android.
+This short workaround allows integrating applications to utilize the view inflation process to update specific view styles.

 License
 -------